ChinKF99/Project-2-E-Commerce-Data-Analysis/README.md

 ## Insights
 Revenue Analysis
 -Sales throughout 2011 peak at 1.12M on November and bottom out at 0.34M on December, indicating a upwards trend especially from August to November.
--Which Country generate the most revenue (United Kingdom achieve the highest revenue of 82%, while all other 36 countires contribute 18% of the total revenue.)

--Delay dosent necessary result in cost overrun.
-However the longer the delay, the higher the risk of significant cost overrun.
-From the chart a astounishing 51% cost overrun occured after delay above 150 days, indicating a strong relationship between schedule slippage and financial performance.
--Contractor WCT has the most delay and cost overrun of approximate 7,200 days and RM 19.2 Billion throughout the year.
-In contrast, SP Setia has the best performance overall with only 6,600 days delay and RM 1.21 billion cost overrun.
--From the scatter chart, Infrastructure project has the best cost efficiency and came by second in term of on time completion just after Residential.
-In contrast, Industrial project has the worst performance in both cost and time.

-Business Questions:

-Revenue Analysis
--Monthly Revenue trend overtime (Sales throughout 2011 peak at 1.12M on November and bottom out at 0.34M on December, indicating a upwards trend from Jan to November)
--Which Country generate the most revenue (United Kingdom achieve the highest revenue of 82%, while all other 36 countires contribute 18% of the total revenue.)
+-United Kingdom achieve the highest revenue of 82%, while all other 35 countires contribute 18% of the total revenue.

 Customer Analysis
--How many customer are one time buyer or repeated buyer (92% of our customers has repeated orders whic suggest customer expectations & satisfactons were met or exceeded.)
+-92% of our customers has repeated orders which suggest customer expectations & satisfactons were met or exceeded.
--Customer segmentation (Top 20% of our customer contributed 50% of overall orders and 74% of the total revenue generated throughout the year, this indicate retention of the top 20% customer is crucial to accelerate sales growth for the upcoming year)
+-Top 20% of our customer contributed 50% of overall orders and 74% of the total revenue generated throughout the year, this indicate retention of the top 20% customer is crucial to accelerate sales growth for the upcoming year.

 Product Analysis
--Products that sells that most (Quantity) (Jumbo Bag is the best selling product, peaking at 45k sold and 3rd in terms of revenue $80k, this suggest excellence in product managemnent & marketing )
+-Jumbo Bag is the best selling product, peaking at 45k sold and 3rd in terms of revenue $80k, this suggest excellence in product managemnent & marketing.
--Products that generate the most revenue (Regency Cakestand 3 Tier generate the most revenue of $133k throughout year 2011 but is not placed in top 5 best selling products, which imply competitive pricing)
+-Regency Cakestand 3 Tier generate the most revenue of $133k throughout year 2011 but is not placed in top 5 best selling products, hence we should adopt strategic approach to amplify it's market presence.
--Products that get return the most (Assorted TUTTI FRUIT ROUND BOX has the highest return rate of 24nos, which indicates a significant quality control issue, such as spoilage, damaged packaging, or consistent customer dissatisfaction)
+-Assorted TUTTI FRUIT ROUND BOX has the highest return rate of 24nos, which indicates a significant quality control issue, such as spoilage, damaged packaging, or consistent customer dissatisfaction.

-Example of Business Insights
-“Over 65% of total revenue is generated from the UK market, indicating high dependency on a single region and potential risk if demand declines.”
+## Conclusion
+As a individual who has interest in data related skillsets/jobs, I embarked on this project to apply what I've learned throughout the months.
+E.g. validate original dataset, create new column metrics and ensure data standardizaiton/consistency.
+I hope this project serves as a strong portfolio for my data adventure.